NEC4

 3. Programme Obligation — Confirm the Baseline Before Work Starts

-The Accepted Programme is not a Gantt chart you submit and forget.
+The Accepted Programme isn't a Gantt chart you submit and forget.
 Under NEC4, it's a live contract document that underpins every compensation event assessment, every delay claim, and every challenge to the Project Manager's decisions.
 Getting the programme established and accepted before work starts is one of the most commercially important things you can do.

 What must the first programme show (clause 31.2):